GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Introduction

-In this paper, we found that the fusion of graph-based and Transformer-based methods can reasonably solve their respective problems.
-The graph-based method can well obtain the dependencies between points on local neighborhoods; the Transformer-based method can assign different weights to each neighboring points and learn global deep features.
-Thus, we propose a new deep learning network GTNet for processing point cloud data by using Encoder-Decoder structure, which combines the advantages of graph-based and Transformer-based approaches.
-It is worth stating that to reduce the loss of features due to downsampling, we treat all input points as centroids in GTNet.
-GTNet is mainly composed of feature extraction blocks (Graph Transformer), which is mainly divided into two sub modules: Local Transformer and Global Transformer.
-In Local Transformer, we firstly build a dynamic graph to generate the edges between the centroids and neighbors by the current input, then calculate different weights for each point by the intra-domain cross-attention, and conduct weight summation of features for different neighboring points which are with edge relations, thus to obtain the local features.
-Within the neighborhood, the neighborhood features with higher weights have a greater impact on the centroid features, and the neighborhood features with lower weights have less impact on the centroid features.
+In this paper, we discovered that the fusion of graph-based and Transformer-based methods can reasonably solve their respective problems.
+The graph-based approach can well obtain the dependencies between points on local neighborhoods; the Transformer-based method can assign different weights to each neighboring points and learn global deep features.
+Thus, we propose a new deep learning network GTNet to process point cloud data by using Encoder-Decoder structure, which combines the advantages of graph-based and Transformer-based approaches.
+It is worth stating that to reduce the loss of features due to downsampling, we view all input points as centroids in GTNet.
+GTNet is mainly composed of feature extraction blocks (Graph Transformer), which are mainly divided into two sub modules: Local Transformer and Global Transformer.
+In Local Transformer, as shown in Figure~\ref{fig:update}, we firstly build a dynamic graph to generate the edges between the centroids and neighbors by the current input, then calculate distinct weights for each point by the intra-domain cross-attention (inter-domain cross-attention is a type of vector attention that performs subtraction operations between query vectors and key vectors to generate attention weights), and conduct weight summation of features for different neighboring points which have edge relations, thus to obtain the local features.
 In Global Transformer, we use the global self-attention to generate new centroid features based on the attention weights of all centroids.
-This process can obtain more contextual representation of points than Local Transformer, thus increase the receptive field and obtain coarse-grained features.
-In addition, with the depth increasing of network, there will be gradient disappearance, which will affect the feature learning.
-Thus, the model is designed with residual connection to improve the representational capability.
-To enhance the perception of local shapes, we use joint feature encoding in each Local Transformer.
-Finally, the feature alignment network is also introduced in this paper to further enhance the rotation and translation invariance of the model.
+This process can achieve more contextual representation of points than Local Transformer.